Scientists Ask The Question…Is Our Food Chain Feeding Us Plastic?

 Plastic and the chemicals that leach from it are not intended to be consumed.
 Right now all we can do is wait for the scientists to complete their work and do our part to clean up.
 Whether you volunteer to participate in organized cleanups or if you pick up stray pieces of litter as you find them every bit helps.

 Even if you live nowhere near an ocean there is still a major benefit to picking up plastic litter.
 Marine animals are more likely to consume plastic, but this is not a problem exclusive to them.
-Make sure to properly dispose of plastic trash and opt for reusable items over disposable every chance possible.Tagged
+Make sure to properly dispose of plastic trash and opt for reusable items such as aluminum water bottles over disposable every chance possible.Tagged